shadowfinderstudios/FishNet-Addressables-Sample/README.md

 4. Press 1 or 2 or click the tree icons at the bottom of the screen to switch between tree types.

+Showcase 2 - Rideables

-5. Press E near the boat to ride it and E again to dismount.
+1. Press E near the boat to ride it and E again to dismount.

+2. Move around after using the boat to ride it around.

+3. The boat cannot pass thru the ground, but can pass through the water due to tilemap colliders.

+TODO: More showcases.

 Art and Sound Credits: